Product Strategy

 Understanding and implementing the 4DX methodology can significantly enhance the effectiveness of product management and operations teams.
 It provides a structured framework to focus on the most critical objectives, leverage performance measures, maintain a cadence of accountability, and foster a culture of execution.

-Overview of the 4 Disciplines of Execution
+4 Disciplines of Execution (4DX): An Overview

 The 4 Disciplines of Execution are a set of practices designed to create a powerful process for executing on your most important strategic priorities in the midst of the whirlwind.
 The four disciplines are: Focus on the Wildly Important, Act on Lead Measures, Keep a Compelling Scoreboard, and Create a Cadence of Accountability.